HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 (208) 215-3366

 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (208) 215-3366.
+If your loved one has passed away, please call us at (208) 215-3366 as soon as possible.
 A Accent Funeral Home and Cremation advisor is available around the clock to assist you.

 What happens next?

 After your initial contact with us, we will make all the arrangements for your loved one to be promptly and respectfully taken into our care.

 How long does it take?

 The actual cremation process typically takes two days.
 Still, before cremation, the funeral home must complete all the necessary paperwork and get the Death Certificate and Permit registered with the county.
 This timeline might be affected by factors beyond our control, such as family availability, coroner availability, medical certifier’s timeliness, and county registrar availability.

 In most cases, the entire cremation process occurs within one week after Accent Funeral Home and Cremation receives approval and the required documents.
 A funeral director will keep you updated throughout the process.